alicejpettitt/orf6-ctr_cis_trans_conformers/Metadynamic_simulations/Analysis/README_metadynamic_simulations.md

 ## SAXS BME reweight
 We used the following two GitHub repositories to perform the SAXS BME reweighting [`here`](https://github.com/KULL-Centre/papers/tree/main/2021/aSYN-ahmed-et-al) and [`here`](https://github.com/KULL-Centre/BME) (3-4).

 Pepsi-SAXS was used to predict the SAXS scattering curve for each frame in the trajectory.
 See `pepsi_saxs.py` for an adapted script for how to do this (3).
 For each system the calculated SAXS scattering curves were combined into one file for BME reweighting.
-The files are hosted on Zenodo and can be downloaded [`add when I have the link`](add when I have), along with the experimental data.
+The files are hosted on Zenodo and can be downloaded at [`https://doi.org/10.5281/zenodo.13748215`](https://doi.org/10.5281/zenodo.13748215), along with the experimental data.

 The first line in the calculated SAXS data is a header that defines the type of data and the error model it should use.
 BME has only gaussain error model implemented